earthlab/hub-ops/docs/source/setup/google-cloud-setup.rst

     If you switch between different projects and clusters you might need this to switch to the right cluster.
 Not needed in the first run through.
-    Setup for using the jhub cluster in the ea-jupyter project:
+    Setup for using the jhub2 cluster in the ea-jupyter project:

-        gcloud container clusters get-credentials jhub --zone us-central1-b --project ea-jupyter
+        gcloud container clusters get-credentials jhub2 --zone us-central1-b --project ea-jupyter

 Create a cluster on google cloud